• Skip to primary navigation

 For this recipe, I’m using a kit by Fermentools that looks a lot like a homebrew setup that you attach to a mason jar.

 There are a number of brands of mason jar fermentation kits to choose from.
-Try this one.
-Or this one.
+Any of these will work.
 I’m hoping at some point to try out these silicone fermentation lids from Mason Tops because they look super easy to clean.

 Tepache is traditionally made with piloncillo or brown sugar, and it results in a dark caramel-colored beverage.
 It’s only slightly alcoholic because of the short fermentation time, so beer sometimes is added to kick it up a notch.